To seek, analyse and understand the properties of quantitative data associated with the study of social phenomena.

-- To evaluate socioeconomic achievement studies starting from the relationship between theory and methodological developments.
+Evaluate socioeconomic achievement studies based on the relationship between theory and methodological developments.